Onelinerhub/onelinerhub/php-gd/how-to-draw-rectangle.md

-# How to draw rectangle
+# How to draw rectangle with border

 ```php
 <?php